EricZinda/Perplexity/docs/devcon/devcon0010MRSSolver.md

 One simple approach to solving constraint satisfaction problems (like finding the solutions to an MRS) is to use ["backtracking"](https://en.wikipedia.org/wiki/Backtracking).
 The simplest backtracking algorithm is to:

-- Traverse the predications from the well-formed MRS tree, depth-first
+- Traverse the predications from the scope-resolved MRS, depth-first
 - When an unassigned variable in a predication is encountered:
   1) Assign it the first item in the world
   2) Mark it as a `backtrack point`